 - Another person can do with your help

 - Another person can do 100% independently

 This will help you identify the percentage of tasks you can get rid of and relieve the burden.

 And, most importantly, keep in mind that you will spend some time training employees, but if you’ve got the right person – it is all worth it!
 Hire people you can trust and delegate responsively.

 4. Find the Right Team Collaboration Tool

-Once you follow these tips for several days, analyze results at the end of the week.
-You will quickly see your big time wastes, distractions and things getting in the way of developing your business into something bigger.
-Never give up and optimize your business schedule to the full extend.
-Believe us, the fruits will amaze you!
+Once you follow these time management tips for several days, analyze the results at the end of the week.
+You will see your big-time wastes, distractions, and things getting in the way of developing your business into something bigger.
+Never give up and optimize your business schedule to the full extent.
+Believe me, the results will amaze you!